shirsbrunner/shirsbrunner.github.io/src/articles/drafts/11110126_birdspattern.md

   - patterns
 ---

-## This looks like an inspiration to a Marimekko pattern
+## This looks like an inspiration for a Marimekko pattern

-When a ki
+With today's communication-opportunities, we can take part in the creative development of all the kids in the family.
+It often happens to have a

 ![the final product ready to give away, with branding finalized](/images/posts/Senf1000.jpg "Mouse-Over-Text")